jonny-mozenda/mo-JavaScriptHelps/README.md

 This is the URL you will be loading into.
 Notice the "search=90210" input at the end of the URL.

 Copy this URL and open it in a new webpage.
 It should open a page full of text.
 This is actually a JSON storing much of the data being shown about the various locations including the Latitude/Longitude, address, city, state, zip, name of the location, and the URL for that location.
 However, it's incredibly hard to read and understand when it's just in a huge block of text.
-Luckily, d the code attached manipulates the data to be returned in easy to follow tables, along with taking care of the Unicode on the page.
+Luckily, the code in this repository manipulates the data to be returned in easy to follow tables, along with taking care of the Unicode on the page.

 <img src="GETPOST Example/CosmoProfJSONTable.png" alt="Cosmo Prof Headers" />